 With the lockdown continuing, the motivation for making interesting meals has slowly started to get difficult especially as we have not entertained anyone for months.
-At the start of the pandemic, it was lovely to have the time to make all my traditional snacks like Kenya chevdo, sev and chakri and sent parcels to my kids.
+At the start of the pandemic, it was lovely to have the time to make all my traditional meals such as my Chickpea curry and snacks like Kenya chevdo, sev and chakri and sent parcels to my kids.
 I also started to teach cookery online to keep friends and family motivated and interested in cooking.
 But as the pandemic continues and eating out is not an option, I was looking for some quick but interesting meal ideas and my son suggested trying out some of the Food Boxes that come with meal kits.
 He has been trying out various boxes and I liked the idea of all ingredients and recipes delivered weekly to our home.
 This sounded like a very easy way of planning evening meals without having to worry about trips to the supermarket.
 So this week, I am trying out a Hello Fresh Box whose tag line is Dinner is solved.
 Ordering the box was easy and once I set up my account and filled in my food preferences, three recipes got chosen for me but I also had the option to go online and choose the recipes I like from this week’s vegetarian options.
 The three recipes I picked this week were:

 - This dish was also easy and quick to make.
 We loved the idea of crispy cauliflower in a bean stew. this is the first time I used mayonnaise and panko breadcrumbs for coating cauliflower.